 Background: Prior meta-analyses have established superiority of biodegradable polymer-drug eluting stents (BP-DES) over bare-metal stents and first-generation durable polymer (DP)-DES.
 Despite similar efficacy and safety profile in pilot studies, BP-DES appear to have potential benefit over latest generation DP-DES by facilitating vessel healing, therefore reducing inflammation and neoatherosclerosis leading to enhanced clinical safety.
 Therefore, we sought to perform a meta-analysis of randomized clinical trials (RCTs) comparing the safety and efficacy of everolimus-eluting BP-DES (BP-EES) to second-generation DP-DES.

 Methods: We conducted a systematic review and meta-analysis to examine the safety and efficacy of BP-EES in patients treated for coronary artery disease.
 We searched PubMed, Scopus, and the Cochrane Library through February 2018 for RCTs that included outcome data on BP-EES.
 Outcomes of interest included cardiac death, myocardial infarction (MI), stent thrombosis (ST), target lesion revascularization (TLR), restenosis, and composite endpoints.
-Pooled estimates of longest available clinical outcomes at a minimum of one-year follow-up are, presented as odds ratios (OR) [95% confidence intervals], were generated with random-effect models.
+Pooled estimates of longest available clinical outcomes at a minimum of one-year follow-up are presented as odds ratios (OR) with [95% confidence intervals from random-effect models.

-Results: We identified four eligible articles, which included a total of 4,631 patients.
+Results: We identified four eligible studies, which included a total of 4,631 patients.
+Three studies reported a follow-up of one year and another study of five years.
 The BP-EES group, included 2,315 patients and the DP-DES group included 2,316 patients (1,143 treated with DP-EES and 1,173 treated with zotarolimus eluting DP-DES).
-Patient’s characteristics were comparable between the two groups except for more prior MI in DP-DES group (22.5 vs. 25.7%, respectively; p=0.001).
-Procedural characteristics were comparable among groups except for a longer lesion length in BP-EES patients compared to DP-DES patients (15.1 vs. 14.9 mm, p=0.04).
-No significant differences were observed for cardiac mortality (p=0.72), occurrence of an MI (p=0.64), any TLR (p=0.93), ST (p=0.85) or major adverse cardiac event (p=0.43).
-Fausto, I guess that we have to give these events at a certain follow-up, what could we say about it?
+Patient’s characteristics were comparable between the two groups except for higher prevalence of prior MI in the DP-DES group (22.5 vs. 25.7%, respectively; p=0.001).
+Procedural characteristics were comparable among groups except for a longer lesions in the BP-EES group compared to the DP-DES group (mean, 15.1 vs. 14.9 mm, p=0.04).
+No significant differences were observed for cardiac mortality (p=0.72), occurrence of MI (p=0.64), any TLR (p=0.93), ST (p=0.85) or major adverse cardiac event (p=0.43).

-Conclusion: Overall, BP-EES had similar clinical outcomes to contemporary DP-DES at ??? year follow-up?.
+Conclusion: Overall, BP-EES had similar clinical outcomes to contemporary DP-DES at mid-term.
 Whether these devices could enhance clinical safety remains to be evaluated at longer follow-up.

-Keywords: everolimus; biodegradable polymer; SYNERGY; durable polymer; coronary artery disease
+Keywords: Everolimus; biodegradable polymer; SYNERGY; durable polymer; coronary artery disease

 Abbreviations